Sheepzez/Trekker/README.md

 * Main Developer - Isaac Jordan (Sheepzez)

-Special thanks to Prof. Simon Gay and David Watt from University of Glasgow for their Programming Languages course.
+Special thanks to Prof. Simon Gay and Prof. David Watt from University of Glasgow for their Programming Languages course.